doksu/thirdman/README.md

 To function properly, thirdman requires the following software:

 - Splunk Enterprise 6.2+
+- Splunk Common Information Model 4.2+

+The following are optional:

 - Splunk App for Enterprise Security 3.2.2+

-Although designed for Splunk Enterprise Security (ES) 3.2.2+ running on Splunk 6.2+, this app is likely to work with earlier versions of ES and can be used in the absence of ES, after some modification.
-The Common Information Model (CIM) app is the only strictly mandatory requirement.
-Naturally, your authentication sourcetypes' fields need to be mapped to the authentication datamodel and that datamodel should be accelerated for at least the period this corelation search is configured for.
+The correlation saved search is designed for the Splunk App for Enterprise Security (ES) 3.2.2+, however it can be modified to be used without ES, furthermore, the third man dashboard does not require ES.
+Naturally, your authentication sourcetypes' fields need to be mapped to the authentication datamodel and that datamodel should be accelerated for at least the period the search will be used for.

 #### Splunk Enterprise system requirements